Winchester, Virginia: Education

-The most prominent highway serving Winchester is Interstate 81.
-I-81 extends northeast to southwest, connecting Winchester to eastern Tennessee, southwestern Virginia, eastern West Virginia, western Maryland and central Pennsylvania.
+Transportation

+The most prominent highway serving Winchester is Interstate 81, with Winchester located roughly halfway between its northernmost and southernmost ends.
+I-81 extends northeast to southwest, beginning on the New York side of the Thousands Island National Park in Ontario.
+From here, the highway continues through upstate New York into northeastern Pennsylvania, where it passes through central and southern Pennsylvania into western Maryland.
+From here, it passes through a small portion of eastern West Virginia, all of Virginia, from Winchester, Virginia's northernmost city, through central and southern Virginia.
+After Virginia, the highway finally passes through the short border with eastern Tennessee.
+The highway terminates shortly after this.

 Other highways passing through Winchester include U.S. Route 11, U.S. Route 17, U.S. Route 50 and U.S. Route 522.
 These four highways follow city streets through downtown Winchester, with U.S. Route 17 coming to its northern terminus.
 Virginia State Route 7 also serves Winchester, terminating in downtown.
 Virginia State Route 37 bypasses the city to the west.